sada-kubsad/internet-outbound-microhack/README.md

 > In real-world scenarios, certificates can be automatically distributed to workstations using configuration management tools (for example, certificates can be distribute to domain-joined computers by means of Windows Server AD GPOs).

-- Browse to https://ipinfo.io again.
-Now you can successfully the site
+- In Microsoft Edge, click the reload button and verify that you can now access https://ipinfo.io
-- Verify hat the public IP you're using to access the internet is actually the proxy's public IP
+- Verify that the public IP you're using to access the internet is now the proxy's public IP

 ![image](images/confirm-public-ip.png)